-• Specify the wire/gas combination to which the synergic line is to apply.
+• Specify the wire/gas combination to which the synergic line applies.

-10.8.1 Specify voltage/wire co-ordinates
+10.8.1 Specify voltage/wire coordinates

-In order to create a synergic line for the short-/sprayarc method, four co-ordinates are required; for the pulsing method, two co-ordinates are required.
-These co-ordinates must then be saved under separate weld data numbers in the weld data memory.
+To create a synergic line for the short-/sprayarc method, four coordinates are required; for the pulsing method, two coordinates are required.
+These coordinates must then be saved under separate weld data numbers in the weld data memory.

-Short-/Sprayarc
+Short-/sprayarc

-- · Bring up the main menu and select the MIG/MAG method SHORT/SPRAY. - Key in the desired values for voltage and wire feed speed for the first co-ordinate. - Bring up the MEMORY menu and store the first co-ordinate on any number.
-The four co-ordinates for a short-/sprayarc line can be saved as any numbers.
-When supplied from the factory, they are saved as numbers 96, 97, 98 and 99.
+- Bring up the main menu and select the MIG/MAG SHORT/SPRAY method. - Key in the desired values for voltage and wire feed speed for the first coordinate. - Bring up the MEMORY menu and store the first coordinate to any number.
+The four coordinates for a short-/sprayarc line each can be saved as any number.
+By default, they are saved as numbers 96, 97, 98, and 99.
 A higher weld data number should contain higher values for voltage, start parameter R and wire feed speed than the nearest preceding weld data number.
-The welding parameters inductance and regulator type must have the same value in all four weld data numbers. - Define the number of co-ordinates that are required and then proceed to the "Specify valid wire/gas combination" section.
+The welding parameters inductance and regulator type must have the same value in all four weld data numbers.
+Define the number of coordinates required, then proceed to the "Specify valid wire/gas" - Define the number of coordinates required, then proceed to the "Specify valid wire/gas combination" section.